NickChalevas/AI-Aplication-Develop-Assistant/README.md

 Enter your prompt:
 In the input field at the top, type a clear and concise description of the code you want GPT-4 to generate (e.g., "create a simple to-do list application with a GUI using tkinter").Generate: Click the "🚀 Generate" button or press Enter.
 # View Results:
-The generated Python code will appear in the "Generated Code" editor, and the corresponding README.md will appear in the "Generated README.md" editor.Save Files: Use the "💾 Save Code" and "📄 Save README.md" buttons to save the content to your local machine.DependenciesPython 3.xPyQt5: For the graphical user interface.requests: For making HTTP requests to the OpenAI API.
+The generated Python code will appear in the "Generated Code" editor, and the corresponding README.md will appear in the "Generated README.md" editor.Save Files: Use the "💾 Save Code" and "📄 Save README.md" buttons to save the content to your local machine.
+#DependenciesPython 3.xPyQt5:
+For the graphical user interface.requests: For making HTTP requests to the OpenAI API.
 # License:
 This project is licensed under the MIT License.